- A person or thing that primes

 At PRIMER, we elevate women’s voices, and engage readers in the issues that matter.
 We are passionate about the power of storytelling, and we believe that you are what you read.

 Thanks again for reading – and we hope you love Primer as much as we love creating it.

 The Primer On Anna And Felicity

 We met while working at marie claire, and our friendship was forged through crazy deadlines, copious Red Bull (does anyone drink that anymore?) and break-neck lifts home in Anna’s massively untidy car.

 We’d always talked about starting our own ‘thing’ – and now we finally have.
 It was important to us that Primer not only provided smart, intelligent reads and fun, authoritative fashion and beauty – the kind of thing we wanted to read but couldn’t find in Australia online – but that it genuinely made a difference.

 Anna lives in Bondi, where she lives out all the avocado-toast and poke-bowl cliches you can imagine.
 Originally a news reporter, she has previously worked as the executive editor of marie claire Australia, the digital content director for marie claire and InStyle and has also held senior positions at British marie claire and The Sunday Telegraph UK’s Stella magazine.
 She loves books, running and brilliant storytelling

 Felicity lives in Melbourne, where the coffee is strong enough to propel her through life with four small children.
 Previously a deputy editor at marie claire, she loves reading, swimming and extremely basic sewing.

-PRIMER conducts its journalism in accordance with the guidelines set out by the Australian Press Council.
+PRIMER conducts its journalism in accordance with internal standards that it has modelled on those of Australian Press Council.